GuavaCZ/calendar/README.md

 }
 ```

-### Date Select event
+### Date Select calendar
-A date select event is triggered when a date range is selected in the calendar.
+A date select calendar is triggered when a date range is selected in the calendar.

 To listen to date select events, simply override the `dateSelectEnabled` property: